cucumber/docs/README.md

 # Cucumber Documentation

 This repository contains the source code for the Cucumber Documentation website.
-It is currently live at [https://cucumber.netlify.com](https://cucumber.netlify.com), and the plan is to move it to [https://docs.cucumber.io](https://docs.cucumber.io) once it is good enough to replace the existing documentation.
+It is currently live at [https://docs.cucumber.io](https://docs.cucumber.io).

 Please make ALL contributions to the documentation in [docs.cucumber.io](https://github.com/cucumber/docs.cucumber.io).

-## Current status
+## Old documentation
-We are working to add and update all of the old documentation (see below) to this repo.

-All *relevant* documentation from the old documentation has been added to this project.
+All *relevant* documentation from the old documentation has been added to this project and updated where needed.
 Some files have been deleted; this does not necessarily mean that those files should not exist, just that there was not enough info there to justify leaving them.

-**This work is currently being done and has been merged to master**.

-## Old documentation

-For various reasons, old Cucumber documentation is scattered around different places:
+For various reasons, old Cucumber documentation was scattered around different places:

 * 2008 onwards: [Cucumber wiki (primarily Ruby)](https://github.com/cucumber/cucumber/wiki)
 * 2008 onwards: Misc README files for different implementations: